turingschool-examples/css/README.md

 ### Comments

 * Use comments on their own line.
 Avoid end-of-line comments.
+* Write comments to organize blocks of code
 * Write detailed comments for code that isn't self-documenting:
   - Uses of z-index
   - Compatibility or browser-specific hacks

+### ID Selectors
+While it is possible to select elements by ID in CSS, it should generally be considered an anti-pattern.
+ID selectors introduce an unnecessarily high level of specificity to your rule declarations, and they are not reusable.

+For more on this subject, read CSS Wizardry's article on dealing with specificity.

 ### JavaScript hooks